 - The Pathans and tax inspectors intruded into the houses of the farmers and took away their property which also included cattle.

 - Finally, an agreement took place by the initiation of a Parsi member of the Bombay government.
-According to it, the government agreed to restore the confiscated property and also cancel the revenue payment for the year and also cancelled the raise of 30 per cent until next year.
+According to it, the government agreed to restore the confiscated property and also cancel the revenue paid for the year and also canceled the rise of 30 percent until next year.

 - It was only after the Bardoli Satyagraha that Sardar Vallabhbhai Patel became one among India’s important leaders.